 1. Forgetting the Handbrake

 It’s tempting to think the gear alone will hold the car.
-In a manual, the clutch alone can’t stop the vehicle on a hill.
-The handbrake is your safety net Turns out it matters..
+Now, in a manual, the clutch alone can’t stop the vehicle on a hill.
+The handbrake is your safety net But it adds up..

 2. Over‑releasing the Clutch